 Click the icon again to deselect it and exit the color insertion mode.

 The second icon opens a sub menu which provides access to commands for managing entire palettes:

 The first items in the sub menu represent available custom palettes.
 In the above image, two custom palettes named Pastels and Vibrant can be seen.

 Load a custom palette by clicking on it's name.

 saves the current palette to a custom palette file.
 Once the file is saved it will be available for selection at the top of the sub menu.

 starts Windows Explorer in the location where palettes are stored.
-This location defaults to C:\Users\[UserName]\Documents\paint.net User Files\Palettes.
+The default location is C:\Users\[UserName]\Documents\paint.net User Files\Palettes.
 If the palettes folder does not exist, clicking this menu item will create the folder, then open it.

 reopens the default paint.net palette.